Duffmann/ShuttleGRBL/README.md

   * Turning the Shuttle Wheel left will jog towards positive coordinates, to the right will jog into negative coordinate direction
     * Speed of Jogging depends on how far you turn the wheel.
 Default is 5x the number of ticks that you turn the dial in mm/s
       * Example: Turning the wheel 5 ticks to the left will jog your selected axis with 25mm/s, 7 ticks to the right jogs -35mm/s
-      * If you want to change this you can simply edit the line
+      * If you want to change this you can simply edit the line below in {yourpath}/bin/cncjs-pendant-keyboard
       ```
       const JOG_SPEEDUP = 5
       ```